-While the government does not have the authority to select or remove operators, it can impose penalties and pursue injunctive relief in a civil action against the operation and operator (including temporary restraining orders) if necessary to enforce lease terms and applicable law.
+While the government may not select or remove operators, it can impose penalties and pursue injunctive relief in a civil action against the operation and operator (including temporary restraining orders) if necessary to enforce lease terms and applicable law.
 In effect, by shutting down the operation itself, the government can incentivise leaseholders to remove and replace poorly performing operators.
-Further, the government can cancel federal leases in the event laws and lease terms are violated (see question 28).
+Further, the government can cancel federal leases if laws and lease terms are violated.